Mental, Behavioral and Neurodevelopmental disorders

 Pervasive developmental disorders F84-

-- code to identify any associated medical condition and intellectual disabilities.
+- any associated medical condition and intellectual disabilities

 - A category of developmental disorders characterized by impaired communication and socialization skills.
 The impairments are incongruent with the individual's developmental level or mental age.
 These disorders can be associated with general medical or genetic conditions.